AFLplusplus/AFLplusplus/README.md

   1) Load user-supplied initial test cases into the queue,

-  2) Take next input file from the queue,
+  2) Take the next input file from the queue,

   3) Attempt to trim the test case to the smallest size that doesn't alter the measured behavior of the program,